crs4/virtuoso-sparql-client/README.md

 #### `query(queryString [, echo])`
 Executes the query, returns a Promise that, when resolved, gives the complete result object.
- - `queryString` defines the SPARQL query as a String;
+ - `queryString` defines the SPARQL query as a String.
- - `echo` set to 'true' to print query in standard console. 'false' is the default value;
+ - `echo` set to 'true' to print query in standard console. 'false' is the default value.

 #### `store([echo])`
 Remotely stores the triples locally saved onto the endpoint and cleans the local triple store.
 Invokes the 'query' method and returns its Promise
+ - `echo` set to 'true' to print query in standard console. 'false' is the default value

+#### `strip(className [, echo])`
+Deletes data from individuals which have rdf:type 'className'.
+Does not remove statements where the property is dcterms:created and where the property is a 'className' owl:hasKey.
+ - `className` the rdf:type of Individuals which have to be emptied.
+Accepts full URI or prefix:ClassName if the prefix is set in Client Default or Client Query prefixes.
- - `echo` set to 'true' to print query in standard console. 'false' is the default value;
+ - `echo` set to 'true' to print query in standard console. 'false' is the default value.

 #### `map(className, keyProperty [, recursive [, echo]])`
 Checks if the axion "'className' owl:hasKey 'keyProperty'" is present, if true, returns a Promise that, when resolved, gives a Map object where the key is the value property and the value is the related Individual IRI.
  - `className` the rdf:type of Individuals on which the map is created.
-Accept complete URI or prefix:ClassName if the client knows it.
+Accepts full URI or prefix:ClassName if the prefix is set in Client Default or Client Query prefixes.
  - `keyProperty` the property which becomes the map key.
-Accept complete URI or prefix:ClassName if the client knows it.
+Accepts full URI or prefix:PropertyName if the prefix is set in Client Default or Client Query prefixes.
- - `recursive` set to 'true' to set into the map also the Individuals that are instances of subclasses of `className`. 'false' is the default value;
+ - `recursive` set to 'true' to set into the map also the Individuals that are instances of subclasses of `className`. 'false' is the default value.
- - `echo` set to 'true' to print query in standard console. 'false' is the default value;
+ - `echo` set to 'true' to print query in standard console. 'false' is the default value.

 ## Util Methods

 #### `getLocalStore()`
 Returns the local store, it is an instance of TripleLocalStore class and exports this methods:
  - getLocalStore().getPrefixes()